LIZXP/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+Having a tough time finding unique products that you can show off to your friends?
+Welcome to the Jungle.
+Where weird is the new normal.
+An e-commerce application built with Rails 6.1, using idiomatic Ruby and Rails practices.
+This app uses HTML, SCSS and JS on the front-end; Ruby on Rails and PostgreSQL on the back-end.

 ## Setup